-- Continue to follow health and safety protocols to ensure personal safety and prevent the spread of COVID-19 before and after vaccination; - Provide proof of vaccination or accommodation documentation to Human Resources by specified dates; - Adhere to any federal or provincial mandates or directives requiring vaccination; - Complete any required Health and Safety education or training about COVID-19, including regarding vaccinations and safety protocols. - Identify opportunities to obtain COVID-19 vaccination through community clinics or from health care professionals; - If multiple doses of the vaccine are required, ensure subsequent doses are also received within the recommended timeframe; and - All new hires of the Township of Southgate shall provide proof of vaccination or accommodation documentation prior to beginning employment with the Township.
+- Review provided information and remain informed about COVID-19 and COVID-19 immunization as it relates to their role, personal health and/or professional requirements; - Continue to follow health and safety protocols to ensure personal safety and prevent the spread of COVID-19 before and after vaccination; - Provide proof of vaccination or accommodation documentation to Human Resources by specified dates; - Adhere to any federal or provincial mandates or directives requiring vaccination; - Complete any required Health and Safety education or training about COVID-19, including regarding vaccinations and safety protocols. - Identify opportunities to obtain COVID-19 vaccination through community clinics or from health care professionals; - If multiple doses of the vaccine are required, ensure subsequent doses are also received within the recommended timeframe; and - All new hires of the Township of Southgate shall provide proof of full vaccination prior to beginning employment with the Township.